anartovich/streams-open-docs/content/en/docs/architecture/_index.md

 #### Storage

 We recommend using SSD disks with low latency.
-The storage is used by the Kafka, Zookeeper and MariaDB pods.
+The storage is used by the Kafka, Zookeeper, and MariaDB pods.

 The following table summarizes the minimum recommended storage for each component, but your configuration will depend on your usage and other parameters.

 | Component  | Size per pod |
 | ---------- | ------------ |